-After meeting with many amazing women through my research projects and community projects and also visiting the local craft markets over the years, I had come to appreciate their talent in making jewelry and bags from paper beads.
-We have now developed great relationships with five groups of women that have been hired to make jewelry for Tugende Design.
+After meeting with many amazing women through my research projects and also visiting the local craft markets over the years, I had come to appreciate their talent in making jewelry and bags from paper beads.
+We have now developed great relationships with five groups of women that have been hired to make beads and jewelry for Tugende Design.
 It is amazing to see them work with few tools and resources.
 It is also daunting to realize how labor intense it is to make these paper beads.

 We are eager to support more community and women empowerment projects with your help.
 The idea behind Tugende Design is that the sales of our jewelry, bags and accessories benefit the community directly because it provides a living wage and sustainable income for these women in dire poverty.
-But, we will also reinvest 20% of the profits into micro financing initiatives and community projects that will support the independence.So buy our products because
+But, we will also reinvest 20% of the profits into micro financing initiatives and community projects that will support their financial independence.

 So, please join us, do something, do more, make a difference.
 No need to wait, no need to overthink it - let's go!